bwheel181/stock-tracker/README.md

 - MERN stack

 **Major TODOS**
+- [ ] Convert backend to Typescript
+- [ ] Convert frontend to Typescript
 - [ ] Refactor react components and make more reusable for other projects
 - [ ] Refreshing of stocks over a day old
 - [ ] Delete ability